 With your calcium score, you and your health care team can decide whether and when to start therapy to lower your cholesterol, make dietary changes, implement a new exercise regimen and introduce or adjust medication.

 “Detecting heart disease early gives you the opportunity to treat and manage your heart disease profile.
-Especially for men who are at a higher risk, knowing you can take control of your health is the first step toward a healthier life,” said Dr. Dawson.
+Especially for men and women who are at a higher risk, knowing you can take control of your health is the first step toward a healthier life,” said Dr. Dawson.